 Wait until the import process is done.
-An interim screen with rotating dots indicates it is in progress.
-Then you’ll see the Upload Clockings list.
+An interim screen indicates it is in progress.
+Wait until you receive confirmation that the upload has completed and the Upload Clockings list is displayed.

 Upload Clockings List: Displays all clockings you’ve “Imported by Date” or entered manually.
 The list is sorted by race name and then flyer name, with the most recent race first.
 Manually entered clockings get their own “Flight” line in the list so a flyer might have 2 Flight lines for the same race.
 You can make corrections to the clockings here.

 To see all clockings for a flyer in a race just click on that flyer’s Flight line(s).